revanth2003ks/CODTECH-Task1/README.md

 Name : Revanth KS

 Company : CODTECH IT SOLUTIONS

 ID : CT08DS8871

 Domain : PowerBI

 Duration : October 5th yo November 5th,2024
 Mentor : Neela Santhosh Kumar

-Overview of the project:
+Overview of the project
-Project: Human Resources Analytics
+Project : Human Resources Analytics

-Objective
+Objective:
 the objective of this project is to develop a report to analyze HR data, including employee demographics,attrition rates, and performnace metrics.

 📊 **Overall Workforce:**